ivandrodri/ivan-homepage/projects/offline_rl/index.md

 In this case, our reward is a penalty if any of the lidar sensors detect an imminent collision.

 As shown in the video below, after just one epoch, the offline RL algorithm successfully learned to create the missing state-action pairs, enabling it to navigate the curve quite well.
-As mentioned earlier, the policy will
-#continue to improve with additional training.
-However, if there is a significant gap between the optimal
-state-action pairs and the collected ones, this poses a considerable challenge.
-In such cases, the most practical approach would be to return to the initial stage and collect higher-quality data in those specific regimes.

 <html lang="en">
 <head>